ljm0/myOpenNRE/README.md

 # OpenNRE

-## Bugs:
+## Key Information:

 1. pre-pocess
    - Please use this pre-processed data:
     [Pre-processed NYT Data](https://drive.google.com/file/d/1rNu1rQVzQm95afZn1UtYiFHLwO30pIBY/view?usp=sharing)
 2. tersonflow version: tensorflow==1.14 (based on TACRED environment, then add the 1.14 tensorflow seems good)
    - There will be many strange bugs, if you use the official requirement.txt
+   - Conda Workable environment: base_OpenNRE_25_10_2019.yml
 3. About memory:
-   At least 32 GB (because Out of Memory or Memory error at 20GB laptop)
+   - At least 32 GB (because Out of Memory or Memory error at 20GB laptop), about
+   - Running time: about 7 hours on server (64GB memory)

 *** **UPDATE** ***